 Enhanced hygiene measures

-Re-usable face coverings will be issued to all staff and students to use while on campus.
+Re-usable face coverings are issued to all staff and students to use while on campus.

 Face coverings are intended to protect others, not the wearer, against the spread of infection because they cover the nose and mouth, which are the main confirmed sources of transmission.

 Face coverings are not considered as 'personal protective equipment' (PPE).
-They will be worn as a sign of respect, kindness and sensitivity to each other, our communities and those more vulnerable or at higher risk.
+They are worn as a sign of respect, kindness and sensitivity to each other, our communities and those more vulnerable or at higher risk.
 You can find more guidance on face coverings on GOV.UK.

-Sanitising stations have been set up at all buildings entrances and all buildings will be certified COVID-19 Secure to government guidelines for the return to campus.
+Sanitising stations are set up at all buildings entrances and all buildings are certified COVID-19 Secure to government guidelines.

 We have revised our cleaning specification in line with coronavirus guidelines, Public Health England guidance and advice from the suppliers and manufacturers of our cleaning supplies, to include: